|

 Pros of Staying in Montmartre

-• All the charm.
+• It has all of the charm of a small village.
 Seriously.
 All of it.
 Cobblestone streets.
 A great cafe culture, with Parisians and tourists alike sitting on the patios that line the streets.
 Leafy greenery.
 All of the charm.

 • Sacré-Cœur.
-Our pick for the best church in Paris (though when it’s open, Notre Dame Cathedral is pretty spectacular too), Sacré-Cœur is perched on a hill, which means incredible views over the city, including the Eiffel Tower.
+Our pick for the best church in Paris (though when it’s open, Notre Dame Cathedral is pretty spectacular too), Sacré-Cœur is perched on a hill, which means incredible views over the city.
 Sunset here is a must-do!

 Cons of Staying in Montmartre